The economy exists within our environment

 Creating a climate-friendly economy

-Making the full transition to a climate-friendly low carbon economy will be several decades in the making and it’s vital that we start now to achieve the 80 per cent reduction in greenhouse gas emissions needed by 2050.
+Making the full transition to a climate-friendly lower emission economy will be several decades in the making and it’s vital that we start now if we are to achieve the reductions in greenhouse gas emissions needed to avoid catastrophic climate changes.

-Many studies have shown that companies that aim for major reductions in emissions, waste generation and resource use are financially outperforming their competitors.
+Many studies have shown that companies aiming for major reductions in emissions, waste generation and resource use are financially outperforming their competitors.
+Adopting circular economy strategies can result in big cuts to global greenhouse gas emissions and virgin resource use.

 Becoming a climate-resilient business